IRanges

 An IRanges

 holds a start position and a width, and is most typically used to represent coordinates along some genomic sequence.
-The interpretation of the start position depends on the application; for sequences, the start is usually a 1-based position, but other use cases may allow zero or even negative values (e.g. circular genomes).
+Ends are inclusive.

 from iranges import IRanges